fakedforyou/recordurbate-streamlink/README.md

 > [!CAUTION]
 > Using this to capture models who do not approve or who have copyright expressed for their streaming content is forbidden and not intended by this project.
 DO NOT DOWNLOAD these models.

+> [!NOTE]
+> In the same instructions below all content is done completely off of root \/ .
+This is not typically advised and is better under opt, home, or some other place.
+Please adjust the directories used as you see fit for your system.
+>
 # how to build the docker image:
+First we make a directory, move into it, get this git content, move into that, and then build the image.
 ```
 mkdir -p /recordurbate-streamlink-build
 cd /recordurbate-streamlink-build